AnaghaRobert/Wild_Elephant_Detection/README.md

     <img src="https://github.com/ultralytics/assets/releases/download/v0.0.0/logo-gcp-small.png" width="10%" /></a>
 </div>

+## 🤝 Run

+Run python realtime.py file for the implementation

 ## 🤝 Contribute

 We welcome your contributions!
 Making YOLOv5 accessible and effective is a community effort.
 Please see our [Contributing Guide](https://docs.ultralytics.com/help/contributing/) to get started.
 Share your feedback through the [YOLOv5 Survey](https://www.ultralytics.com/survey?utm_source=github&utm_medium=social&utm_campaign=Survey).
 Thank you to all our contributors for making YOLOv5 better!